 5. The world’s first healthy breast tissue bank

 In 2007, Susan G. Komen for the Cure awarded $1 million to establish the Komen Tissue Bank (KTB), the world’s first healthy breast tissue bank, at the IU Simon Cancer Center on IUPUI’s campus.
-As of this writing, 11,467 women have donated healthy breast tissue to the bank, and 130 research projects around the world have used KTB samples to advance understanding of breast cancer.
+To date, nearly 5,000 women have donated healthy breast tissue to the bank, and more than 140 research projects around the world have used KTB samples to advance understanding of breast cancer.